-Healthy, keto and low carb Greek yogurt pancakes are made with coconut flour.
-They are easy to make, fluffy and so delicious!
+Low carb and keto Greek yogurt pancakes are made with coconut flour.
+They are easy to make, fluffy, and so delicious!

 I love adding Greek yogurt to batters.
-It’s healthy, and it adds wonderful creaminess and also increases the protein content of baked goods.
+It’s good for you, and it adds wonderful creaminess and also increases the protein content of baked goods.
 It’s great in cakes too!
 This almond flour yogurt cake, for example, is wonderful.